thinkorswim vs. E*Trade Introduction

 Finally, It’s Additional Services

-Banking Tools: Checks, debit cards, and FDIC insurance are available at both investment houses.
+Banking Tools: Both have checks, debit cards, and FDIC insurance.

-Fractional Shares: It is not possible to buy stocks or ETF’s using whole dollars at either brokerage firm.
+Fractional Shares: You can’t buy stocks or ETFs in whole dollars at either broker.

-Individual Retirement Accounts: Power, Pro, and thinkorswim users can all trade inside of IRAs.
-Both firms offer lots of IRA types.
-E*Trade does charge $25 for early distributions (before age 59½).
+Individual Retirement Accounts: You can trade in IRAs on both platforms.
+Both have many IRA types.
+E*Trade charges $25 for early withdrawals (before age 59½).

-Periodic Mutual Fund Investing: Available at both firms.
+Periodic Mutual Fund Investing: Both offer this feature.

 Recommendations

-Mutual Fund Trading: Both firms are really good for mutual funds.
+Mutual Fund Trading: Both are strong choices for mutual funds.

-Small Accounts: Neither broker-dealer has any fees or minimums for self-directed taxable accounts.
-Because E*Trade has a few minimums and fees in other situations, we defend thinkorswim/Charles Schwab.
+Small Accounts: Neither broker has fees or minimums for self-directed taxable accounts.
+Because E*Trade has some fees in other cases, we recommend thinkorswim/Charles Schwab.

-Retirement Planning & Long-Term Investing: Both firms have lots of tax-deferred accounts and retirement resources on their websites.
+Retirement Planning & Long-Term Investing: Both have many tax-advantaged accounts and resources.

 Website Links

-Charles Schwab/Thinkorswim: Get Thinkorswim and $0-fee trades at Charles Schwab.
+Charles Schwab/Thinkorswim: Get Thinkorswim platform and $0-fee trades at Charles Schwab.

 E*Trade: